 Fixed Value Rewards Cards

-It seems that the best cards in Canada in 2013 are all in the category of “Fixed Value” Rewards.
-The value of your reward can be easily calculated, but often requires some stipulation such as having a travel purchase to redeem rewards against.
+With “Fixed Value” Cards the value of your reward can be easily calculated, but often requires some stipulation such as having a travel purchase to redeem rewards against.
 This limits the ability to extract extreme value from these programs and also is difficult enough for lazy people to not redeem.
 As a result, these programs are likely to stick around for a while.
 In this category, we have the Scotia Amex Gold card well ahead of the competition, then a few cards that are pretty much neck and neck as 2% return cards.
 The top 5 get rounded out with the TD First Class Infinite Visa, which can be a competitive card if you bank with TD and you can get your annual fee waived.

 The Top 5 Fixed Value Rewards Credit Cards in Canada are: